Mikadore/cpp-papers/partial-classes.md

 >
 > -*end example*]
 >
-> [7]{.pnum} Each freestanding member in the header synopsis of a partially freestanding class template
+> [7]{.pnum} Each freestanding member in the synopsis of a partially freestanding class template
 > is followed by a comment including *freestanding*.
 >
-> [8]{.pnum} A *fully freestanding class template* is a freestanding class template, in which every member is a freestanding member.
->
-> [9]{.pnum} *Deleted freestanding members* are member functions of a partially freestanding class template that are designated as such.
+> [8]{.pnum} *Deleted freestanding members* are member functions of a partially freestanding class template that are designated as such.
 > Deleted freestanding members are not freestanding members.
+In the partially freestanding class template's synopsis, deleted freestanding
-Deleted freestanding members are followed with a comment that includes
+> members are followed with a comment that includes
 > *freestanding* and *delete*.
-Deleted freestanding members shall either meet the requirements of a hosted implementation, or be deleted
+Deleted freestanding members shall either meet the requirements of a hosted implementation, or be deleted.
-> using the `delete` keyword.
 >
 > [ *Example:*
 >